 The Active People Interactive Tool enables you to analyse active people survey data.
 You can analyse data by demographic groups, geography, and time periods.

 Active Lives replaced the Active People Survey in October 2016.
 It measures the number of people aged 16+ who take part in sport and physical activity in England

-The mini sport profiles presents local area information over two pages.
+The Mini Sports Profiles presents local area information over two pages.
 It provides details on the health of your community, activity levels and the economic value of sport.

-Is Sport Englands insight pack.
+Go Where Women Are is Sport England's insight pack.
 It explores understanding of women, their relevant motivations, barriers and triggers to getting more active, and what this means for sports and exercise activities and initiatives.